 Make Smarter Food Choices

 As you get older, your metabolism slows down and you need fewer calories.
-So make the calories you eat count.
+So make the ones you get count.
 Choose foods packed with the nutrients you need.
 Eat dark leafy greens and colorful fruits and vegetables.
 Increase low-fat dairy to get calcium for bones.
 Fortified foods -- like cereals with vitamin B12 and milk with vitamin D -- can help, too.
 Cut down on empty calories from sugary drinks and sweets.

 Stay on Balance